About the Journal

 The review process

-The journal gratefully accepts manuscripts that have previously been uploaded before review as preliminary versions, on personal websites, presented at conferences or made available through other informal communication channels.
-However, the author(s) must own the copyright to the text in question.
+SJPA follows an exclusive submission process.
+This means that articles which are under consideration in other journals or have been published elsewhere cannot be considered for publication in this journal.
+SJPA does accept manuscripts that have previously been uploaded for review as preliminary versions, on personal websites, presented at conferences, or made available through other informal communication channels.
+However, authors must hold copyright for the text in question.

 Peer-review policy